josephylibrary/annotatedjosephy/pages/browse.md

 For more advanced searching capability, use the search box in the navbar above, or go to {{'/search.html/' | relative_url }}.
 {% endcapture %}
-{% include feature/modal.md text=searchtext button="What does this search and how can I use it?" color="outline-dark btn-sm float-right" title="How and What This page Searches" %}
+{% include feature/modal.md text=searchtext button="What does this search do and how can I use it?" color="outline-dark btn-sm float-right" title="How and What This page Searches" %}

 ## Browse Items